Luohuhu/TheMenu/README.md

 - URLSession for networking
 - JSON parsing

-Note: While testing, if you encounter any problems with fetching data from the API, it might be due to rate limitations on the API side.
-If you need to use this app for heavy testing, consider getting a paid plan from TheMealDB.

 ## Contact
 If you have any questions or suggestions, feel free to open an issue or a pull request.